docutranslate

 orxls

-files) while preserving the original formatting. - ✅ Multi-AI Platform Support: Supports most AI platforms, enabling high-performance, concurrent AI translation with custom prompts.
+files). - ✅ Multi-AI Platform Support: Compatible with most AI platforms, enabling high-performance, concurrent AI translation with custom prompts.

-- ✅ Asynchronous Support: Designed for high-performance scenarios, it offers complete asynchronous support, providing service interfaces for parallel multitasking.
+- ✅ Asynchronous Support: Designed for high-performance scenarios with full asynchronous support, offering service interfaces for parallel tasks.

-- ✅ LAN and Multi-user Support: Supports simultaneous use by multiple users on a local area network.
+- ✅ LAN and Multi-user Support: Can be used by multiple people simultaneously on a local area network.

 - ✅ Interactive Web Interface: Provides an out-of-the-box Web UI and RESTful API for easy integration and use.

-- ✅ Small-Footprint, Multi-Platform "Lazy" Packages: Windows and Mac "lazy" packages under 40MB (for versions not
+- ✅ Small, Multi-platform Standalone Packages: Windows and Mac standalone packages under 40MB (for versions not using the

 docling